 For example, process conflicts need to be resolved: Imagine that you and your friend will make Caffe Latte and Cappuccino respectively.
 You take different steps but, you both need milk.
 When you look for the milk, you observe your friend is using it, so you need to wait.
 When processes are harmonized, such conflicts are minimized, and processes will be completed faster.

 Similarly, different processes need different amounts of resources at different times.
 Process mining software help companies optimize resource allocation.

 Auditing is time and effort-intensive.
 Process mining software enables auditors to analyze data faster.
 EY is one of the auditing firms which uses process mining software as a digital solution.
 For example, using a process mining solution, EY has been able to complete its end-customer process analysis in less than a week.

-Before process mining software, companies would need to spend significant resources to build dashboard to track process compliance.
-With process mining software, such dashboards and alarms can be created with ease, identifying compliance issues real-time.
+Before process mining software, companies would need to spend significant resources to build dashboards to track process compliance.
+With process mining software, such dashboards and alarms can be created with ease, identifying real-time compliance issues.

 To learn more about process mining, feel free to read:

 - Our process mining guide

 - Comprehensive list of process mining use cases/applications